scottcarver/wp-withagency/docs/commands/theme.md

 ### 📈 Improvements

 1. The gulpfile needs minor configuration as the components are currently copied, not combined.
 This is ok for block CSS, but the entire component css/js is not very big.
+2. theme.json is generated but may need configruation, and additional docs.
+The general goal is to disable all core features.